Master's programmes in Smart Electrical Networks and Systems (SENSE)

 The programme is accredited by the European Institute of Innovation and Technology (EIT).

 The joint master’s programme in Smart Grids prepares you for a global career in electrical power engineering, especially in the fast-growing field of restructuring existing power grids into smart grids.
-For students who want to enhance the reliability of electric power delivery, minimise the cost of electric energy, encourage the use of new generating sources and increase the penetration of renewable energy sources in the energy mix, the programme is the perfect starting point.
+For students who want to enhance the reliability of electric power delivery, minimize the cost of electrical energy, encourage the use of new generating sources and increase the penetration of renewable energy sources in the energy mix, this programme is the perfect starting point.

-The programme’s emphasis on understanding, modelling and analysing the principles behind electric power generation, transmission, distribution and utilisation on a broad scale, gives you a comprehensive understanding of the key issues surrounding the transition to smart grids.
+The programme’s emphasis on understanding, modelling and analysing the principles behind electrical power generation, transmission, distribution and utilisation on a broad scale gives you a comprehensive understanding of the key issues surrounding the transition to smart grids.